 - Weather conditions – Personally I enjoy shooting on a clear or slightly cloudy day with the sun to my back.
 Sometimes when working on a tight schedule, the landscape architectural photographs must be shot with under a cloudy sky.
-Very compelling and moody pictures can be created under such conditions.
+One can create very compelling and moody pictures under such conditions.

 - Perspective – drone, low to the ground, eye-level Interest can be created by varying the position of the camera with respect to the subject.
 Try shooting from a birds-eye view, towering over the subject and use leading lines to create interest.

 - Position of the camera – For tall buildings, try positioning your camera in ‘portrait’.
-Regardless of of the camera is positioned, be sure to keep your vertical lines vertical and the horizontal lines horizontal.
+Regardless of the camera’s position, be sure to keep your vertical lines vertical and the horizontal lines horizontal.
 There is nothing more distracting in a photo than straight lines that are slightly askew.

 - Image size – bold, full page images will display the fine details of your work and create the appropriate impact to impress your audience.
 Ask the photographer to provide you with photos at a high resolution.
 These will increase the marketability of your landscape architecture projects.

 - Stepladder – Bring a stepladder to your landscape architectural photoshoots.
-You’d be amazed how much of a difference just a couple of feet can make.
+You’ll enjoy how much of a difference just a couple of feet can make.